Aliucord/Aliucord/README.md

 ## 🔌 Plugin Installation

-1. Join our [support server](https://discord.gg/EsNDvBaHVU) and visit the `#plugins-list` channel for a list of available plugins
+1. Join our [support server](https://discord.gg/EsNDvBaHVU) and visit the `#plugins-list` channel for a list of available plugins.
-2. Hold down the message (NOT the link, the entire message) with the desired plugin and click "Open PluginDownloader"
+2. Hold down the message (NOT the link, the entire message) with the desired plugin and click "Open PluginDownloader".
 3. Find the desired plugin in the list and click install.
-It should immediately start working, however some plugins may require you to restart to make them fully work
+It should immediately start working, however some plugins may require you to restart to make them fully work.

 ⚠️ IF YOU CAME HERE FROM A YOUTUBE TUTORIAL:

-> - PluginDownloader now comes preinstalled with Aliucord so you don't need to install it
+> - PluginDownloader now comes preinstalled with Aliucord so you don't need to install it.
 > - If you were promised free nitro, you were clickbaited.
-The most that is possible is free emotes (sends emote image links instead)
+The most that is possible is free emotes (sends emote image links instead) and also animated emojis.

 ## 🚬🐛 Troubleshooting

-- Try closing and then reopening Aliucord
+- Try closing and then re-opening Aliucord.
-- Double check that Aliucord has permission to access files
+- Double check that Aliucord has permission to access files.
-- Reinstall Aliucord using the installer
+- Reinstall Aliucord using the installer.

 ...and if none of these work, please visit our [support server](https://discord.gg/EsNDvBaHVU) and go to `#support` for help!

 ## 🧱 Building from source

-See `.github/workflows/build.yml` for all build steps.
+See `.github/workflows/build.yml` for all building steps.

 ## Credits